-- The Ministry of Health allows women to have their eggs frozen in order to preserve their fertility so they can be thawed and fertilized in the future.
+The Ministry of Health allows women to have their eggs frozen in order to preserve their fertility so they can be thawed and fertilized in the future.

-- The process is intended for women for whom medical treatments or other medical circumstances are liable to impact their fertility, as well as women between the ages of 30 and 41 are entitled to fertility treatment even without a medical reason.
+- The process is intended for women for whom medical treatments or other medical circumstances are liable to impact their fertility, and for women between the ages of 30 and 41 who are interested in fertility preservation even without a medical reason.

 Who is Eligible?

 - Women interested in cryopreservation of their eggs in order to preserve them for later use by means of In Vitro Fertilization (IVF).